Canoeing in Chitwan National Park

 Cash and Payment

-Permits Required
+Permits Required for Chitwan Jungle Safari

-To complete the Chitwan Jungle Safari, you must have the Chitwan National Park permit which can easily be obtained from the entrance of the park.
+To complete the Chitwan Jungle Safari, you must have the Chitwan National Park permit, which can easily be obtained from the entrance of the park.
 You must require this permit as the National Park is one of the protected areas in Nepal, where you need a permit to make your journey to the protected area.

-Chitwan National Park Entrance Permit: The Chitwan National Park permit can be easily obtained from the entrance of the Park.
+The Chitwan National Park permit can be easily obtained from the entrance of the Park.
 However, if you are making your tour via High Camp Adventure, we will help you obtain the permit before you arrive in Sauraha.
 The permit fees depend on the time you make your journey to Chitwan.
 Below are the fees for the National Park Entrance Permit.

 Chitwan National Park Entrance Permit Fees